 JR East has been installing new “Charge” vending machines in major Tokyo area stations.
 Simply place your Suica Apple Pay ready iPhone 7 or Apple Watch Series 2 device in the blue reader bin, select the amount of money you want to add on the touch screen and feed some bills to start the process, The blue bin flashes red while the machine recharges Suica Apple Pay then turns blue when the transaction is complete.
 You also get a notification on your device.
 My shaky video of the process below gives you an idea.

-You can also recharge Suica Apple Pay with cash at convenience stores such as Lawson that have POS terminals with the same functionality.
+You can also recharge Suica Apple Pay with cash at convenience stores.
 Macgeek has a video that explains how to add Suica to iPhone 7 without a credit card with a trip to Lawson.